prabhatKumar65/Covid-Vaccine-Analyst-IBM-project-Phase-5-/README.md

 - 🏥 Hospital bed requirements vs. confirmed cases.
 - 📆 Projecting when states might face bed shortages.
 - 🏥 Statewise analysis for crisis prevention.
-## 🌟 Conclusion
+## 🌟 Conclusions

-### Note: The data used in this project is accurate up to November 15, 2020.
+### Note: The data used in this project is accurate up to November 18, 2020.

 ## 🌟 Contributors of this Research Work